33 Home Remedies for Acne

-- Simply make a paste with baking soda.
-Then apply it to your skin for 20minutes 2-3 times a week
+- Make a paste with baking soda and water, then apply to your skin for 20minutes 2-3 times a week.

-- You can also add half a teaspoon to your normal cleanser.
-This is a great way to get your skin used to baking soda as it can be irritating in the beginning
+- Add half a teaspoon to your normal cleanser.
+This is a great way to get your skin used to baking soda which can irritate in the beginning.

-This article has all the tips and details you need on how to use baking soda for acne
+See this article for more tips and details on how to use baking soda for acne

-Natural yoghurt applied as a face mask can have a soothing effect.
-This is good for acne since that is all about inflammation.
+Natural yoghurt has a soothing effect on skin when applied as a face mask.
+This is good for acne since its an inflammatory condition.

-The main benefit of yoghurt for acne actually comes from eating it:
+But perhaps the main benefit of yoghurt for acne comes from eating it:

-- Greek yoghurt in particular has a high protein content.
-Protein helps keep you full and your blood sugar levels balanced.
-This can have a significant effect on your skin —if your blood sugar levels are unstable your skin may be red, inflamed, and very prone to breakouts
+- Greek yoghurt has a high protein content.
+Protein helps keep your blood sugar levels balanced, which can have a significant effect on your skin —if your blood sugar levels are unstable your skin may be red, inflamed, and prone to breakouts

-- Yoghurt is a great way to get probiotics in your diet.
+- Yoghurt is a great way to get probiotics in your diet (more on these below)

-Oh, and eating yoghurt can also be beneficial for your skin!
-Look for brands with natural probiotic cultures – as soothing your gut can seriously soothe your skin.
+Look for brands with natural probiotic cultures—soothing your gut can soothe your skin!

-- One of the easiest ways to use turmeric is to mix it with coconut oil
+- One of the easiest ways to use turmeric as an acne remedy is to mix it with coconut oil

-- Melt the coconut oil first (make sure its not too hot), and mix in turmeric to form a paste
+- Melt the coconut oil if needed (make sure its not too hot) then mix in turmeric to form a deep orange paste

 - Apply to skin for 20minutes then remove with a warm wash cloth